jgallardo38/guillermogallardo-final-project/data/processed-data/readme.md

-# processed-data
+# Processed-Data

-This folder holds data that has been processed and cleaned using code.
+This directory contains data that has been processed and cleaned using code.

-Any files located in here are based on the raw data and can be re-created running the various processing/cleaning code scripts in the `code` folder.
+Any files found here are derived from the raw data and can be recreated by running the respective processing and cleaning scripts located in the *code* folder.